-For his efforts, Caiming, the first full-time diving coach in Notre Dame history, was named the BIG EAST's top women's diving coach on five occasions, claiming the top honor in 1999, 2004, 2005, 2009 and 2013.
+For his efforts, Caiming, the first full-time diving coach in Notre Dame history, was named the BIG EAST's top women's diving coach on five occasions, claiming the honor in 1999, 2004, 2005, 2009 and 2013.
 In addition, Caiming won men's diving coach of the year five times to give him 10 total during Notre Dame's run in the BIG EAST from 1996-2013.

-Most recently, Caiming coached Jenny Chiang to a career sweep in the 3-meter dive at the BIG EAST 2010-13.
-Chiang topped off her career by earning BIG EAST Most Outstanding Diver honors at the league meet before claiming honorable mention All-America accolades in the 3-meter discipline at the NCAA championships one year after finishing 17th on the 1-meter boards, just one spot away from honorable mention All-America honors.
+Most recently, Caiming coached Jenny Chiang to a career sweep in the 3-meter dive at the BIG EAST Championships from 2010-13.
+Chiang topped off her career in 2013 by earning BIG EAST Most Outstanding Diver honors at the league meet before claiming honorable mention All-America accolades in the 3-meter discipline at the NCAA championships one year after finishing 17th on the 1-meter boards, just one spot away from honorable mention All-America honors.

 Before Chiang, Natalie Stitt won the 2009 BIG EAST Championships Most Outstanding Diver honor as Stitt swept the 1- and 3-meter events at the league meet.
 She went on to compete at the NCAA Championships in both events.